 Between January 14 and February 11, 2019, the Town of Gibsons drilled several wells in Lower Gibsons to facilitate more complete monitoring of the aquifer and to accommodate the planned expansion of the aquifer service area into Zone 3 (Upper Gibsons).
 Two existing Town wells, located in Dougall Park, also underwent routine inspection during this time.

-Drilling and restoration work at Dougall Park.
-In addition to clearing stockpiled earth and restoring grass in trampled areas, improvements included:
+In addition to clearing stockpiled earth and restoring grass in trampled areas, improvements at Dougall Park included:

 - Replacing practice cage with grass (see green rectangle on graphic)